Arai Ikunosuke: Boshin War

 In 1868 during the Boshin War of the Meiji Restoration, Arai was assigned as a captain to the Shogunal Navy, and together with Enomoto Takeaki departed Shinagawa Harbor when Edo was surrendered to the Imperial Army.
 Traveling to Hokkaidō, he became Navy Minister of the new Republic of Ezo, and while he took part in the Naval Battle of Miyako Bay and the Naval Battle of Hakodate Bay, the Ezo forces were defeated, and Arai was placed in prison, where he remained pending a sentence of death.
 During this time, he wrote the first English-Japanese dictionary.

 Meiji Era

-With his sentence of death commuted, Arai worked with Enomoto in land reclamation for a time, before working in the Agricultural School, as well as becoming head of a women's school.
+With his sentence of death commuted, Arai became involved in the Hokkaidō Development Commission, an organisation centred around developing and securing the northern frontier.
+Arai worked with Enomoto in land reclamation for a time, before working in the Sapporo Agricultural College in 1872.
+In 1877, he joined the Home Ministry in order to take part in a national triangulation project.
+Arai also became the head of a women's school.
 He was later put in charge of the Central Meteorological Agency during the Meiji period, became the first person to photograph the corona of the sun in Japan, during a solar eclipse in 1887, introduced the meter system, founded Hokkaido University, and established standard time.

 Later in life, together with his old colleague Ōtori Keisuke, he contributed to the magazine Kyū Bakufu, writing articles about his experiences in the 1860s, as well as about the navy of the former Shogunate.

 Arai died of diabetes in 1909, at the age of 74.